 With the objective of presenting the assets and liabilities of the defined benefit plans at their fair value on the balance sheet, assumptions under IAS 19 are set by reference to market conditions at the valuation date.
 Qualified independent actuaries have updated the actuarial valuations under IAS 19 of the major defined benefit schemes operated by the Group to 31 December, 2016.
 The assumptions used by the actuaries are chosen from a range of possible actuarial assumptions which, due to the long-term nature of the schemes, may not necessarily be borne out in practice.
 The actuarial assumptions used to calculate the benefit liabilities therefore vary according to the country in which the plan is situated.
 The following table shows the assumptions, weighted by liabilities, used to value the principal defined benefit plans.

-Mortality table: SAPS base table of S1NA, applied at year of birth, and CMI 2014 (2015: CMI 2014) projections with a long term improvement parameter of 1.5% (2015: 1.5%) per annum
+2014 (2015: CMI 2014) projections with a long term improvement parameter of 1.5% (2015: 1.5%) per annum